-I do estate planning–wills, trusts, and the like–and business planning–formation, governance, succession, etc. Nothing else.
+I do estate planning–wills, trusts, and the like–business planning–formation, governance, succession, etc–and asset protection.
+Nothing else.
 I work with individuals, small and family business owners, farmers, and ranchers.
 My goal is to provide good service and good work product, for a fair price.

 What’s your goal?

 Is it to plan your estate?
 Actually, if estate planning is your concern, the first question you should ask is “Do I need estate planning?”
 To find out, examine the following list.
 If you answer yes to one or more of the questions below, estate planning should be on your radar:

 1.Do you have children, especially minor children or children with special needs?